v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 ### Identify what you want to find [Regex, Pattern, and IdMatch elements]

 For a custom sensitive information type that detects nine-digit employee numbers, the `Regex` element is the primary pattern for the entity.
-This `Regex` element:
+This `Regex` element has the following properties:

 - Defines the regular expression `(\s)(\d{9})(\s)` that detects nine-digit numbers `(\d{9})` surrounded by white space `(\s)`.

 - Is named `Regex_employee_id`, and as shown in the diagram at the end of this section, is referenced by all patterns in the entity.
-You can also see that the `Regex` element itself is actually defined _outside_ the Employee ID entity itself (below the `</Entity>` tag), which means the regular expression can be referenced by other entities and patterns within the rule package.
+You can also see that the `Regex` element itself is defined _outside_ the Employee ID entity itself (below the `</Entity>` tag), which means the regular expression can be referenced by other entities and patterns within the rule package.

 The `Pattern` elements define the content that the entity is trying to detect.
 Each `Pattern` element contains: